kaiyi0410/in-between/README.md

 STEP 2

-Deal two cards to the first player.
+The first player will be dealt two cards.

 STEP 3

-The player now has to decide if the next card will have a value that's in-between the two cards.
+The player now has to decide if the next card dealt to them will have a value that's in-between the two previous cards.
 An ace card has the smallest value (1) and a king has the largest (13).
 Suits don't matter.
 The player is allowed to bet as much as the total amount of money in the pool.
-If the value of the third card is in-between the first two cards, then the player may retrieve the amount s/he betted from the pool.
-If not, said amount will be added to the pool – making it grow bigger for the next player.
+- If the value of the third card is in-between the first two cards, then the player may retrieve the amount s/he betted from the pool.
+- If not, said amount will be added to the pool – making it grow bigger for the next player.
-If the third card happens to be the same as either of the first two dealt, then double of the said bet is added into the pool instead.
+- If the third card happens to be the same as either of the first two dealt, then double of the said bet is added into the pool instead.
+- If the player decides to pass, he/she will have to pay a penalty to the pool.

 STEP 4